tahaafzal5/personal-website/notes.md

 - add on the left-side
     - projects
     - leadership-and-affiliations
-- add a bottom bar with copyright info & last updated for fun

 ## things to do/improve:
 - when the right-side moves to the bottom: